mattvision/the-home-church.hugo-cms/site/content/_index.md

     10. There will be a new heavens and a new earth, restored to their original perfection.

+    * For a more detailed description of our beliefs, please [contact one of our pastors](/contact).

     We look forward to meeting you!
 For more information on our Sunday meetings,